Avestan alphabet: Ligatures

 U+200C ZERO WIDTH NON-JOINER can be used to prevent ligatures if desired.

 For example, compare 𐬱𐬀 (U+10B31 10B00) with 𐬱𐬀 (U+10B31 200C 10B00).

 Fossey lists 16 ligatures, but most are formed by the interaction of swash tails.

-Digits
+Numerals

-Digits and numbers can be seen on the Faulmann chart above.
+Numerals are in the Faulmann chart (see picture), near the bottom.

 Punctuation

 Words and the end of the first part of a compound are separated by a dot (in a variety of vertical positions).
 Beyond that, punctuation is weak or non-existent in the manuscripts, and in the 1880s Karl Friedrich Geldner had to devise one for standardized transcription.
 In his system, which he developed based on what he could find, a triangle of three dots serves as a colon, a semicolon, an end of sentence or end of section; which is determined by the size of the dots and whether there is one dot above and two below, or two above and one below.
-Two above and one below signify — in ascending order of "dot" size — colon, semicolon, end of sentence or end of section.
+Two above and one below signify—in ascending order of "dot" size—colon, semicolon, end of sentence or end of section.